MODEX 2020 Survival Guide: Everything You Need to Know before You Go

 Have a Plan

-If you want to get the most out of you MODEX 2018 visit, it’s important to go in with a plan of attack.
-Following the tips above will help ensure that the conference is a valuable one for your team—one with the potential to impact your operations and your bottom line.
+If you want to get the most out of your MODEX visit, it’s important to go in with a plan of attack.
+Following these eight tips above will help ensure that the conference is a valuable one for your team—one with the potential to impact your operations and your bottom line.